 Ashore, CDR Hagins completed post graduate education at San Diego State University, served as the Assistant Chief of Staff for Plans for Commander US Naval Forces Korea, Chief Staff Officer (Executive Officer) for Fleet Activities Chinhae, Korea, Inspector General for Naval Service Training Command/Navy Region Midwest, Executive Assistant for Naval Education Training Command and Director of Operations, Analysis and Requirements.

 CDR Hagins’ personal decorations include the Meritorious Service Medal (five awards), Navy Commendation Medal (two awards) and the Navy Marine Corps Achievement Medal.

 He is currently assigned as an Assistant Professor of Naval Science, Junior Class Advisor, and Nuclear Programs Officer.
-He teaches Weapon Systems and Engineering.
+He teaches Engineering and Weapons classes.

 Lieutenant Jon-Andrew Anderson graduated from the University of Nebraska and was commissioned as a Surface Warfare Officer.
 His first assignment was as Main Propulsion Officer and Electrical Officer in USS MOMSEN (DDG 92) from 2007-2008.
 He fleeted up for his second division officer tour in MOMSEN and served as the Navigator/Administration Officer 2008-2011.

 Aboard MOMSEN he was certified as a Search and Rescue Swimmer and served as a part of MOMSEN’s Visit Board Search and Seizure team for two Western Pacific and Horn of Africa deployments with the Abraham Lincoln Strike Group.